Last Updated on

 However, one such Nikon can that out-dirt any 4X4 pickup is the Nikon Team Realtree 1200.
 It even has a finish that’ll match your hunting outfit!
 It might not have all the bells and whistles that the Prostaff brags about, but it’ll stay by your side through the thick and thin of it all – fog or rain, bring it on!

 But, Leupold knows better than to pick and choose what units get this extra perk.
 They’ve made the choice simple with outfitting all their rangefinders with waterproofness.
-The Leupold RX-1200i TBR with DNA (featured here) is the epitome of rugged and tough when out on the hunt.
+The Leupold RX-1600i TBR/W with DNA is the epitome of rugged and tough when out on the hunt.

 But, don’t hold this against Nikon.
 They help to keep costs low by piling in what really matters.
 The Prostaff 3i will still withstand about as much weather as you can.
 It might even outdo you!
 Don’t be a wuss, get out in the bush!